 IWC are fully qualified probate practitioners offer a range of estate administration services Nationwide.
 We can take care of the probate process, you can be as involved as much or as little as you'd like.

-Free advice & No-Obligation Appointments - To discuss any Estate Administration, call us Free on 0800 612 6105 - open until 10pm 7 days a week.
+Free advice & No-Obligation Appointments - To discuss any Intestacy Rules and Estate Administration, call us - open until 10pm 7 days a week.

 Intestacy Specialists - We are specialists in Will Writing and intestacy, your work will be carried out by a full STEP member or Law degree qualified personnel.